boaf/posner/README.md

 * LEMP stack ([nginx][1])
 * [WordPress][2]

+In addition, the following features are planned (Soon&trade;):
 * [HTML5 Boilerplate][3]
 * [Roots Theme][4]

+## What?

+The idea is that you `checkout` (not `clone`!) to a new directory, creating a fresh Vagrant box with WordPress for developing a theme.
+From there, it's recommended you `git init` to track your changes (and make the move to product that much easier when its time).

 ## Let's get started

 1. Install [VirtualBox][5] and [Vagrant][6].
 2. `git clone https://boaf@bitbucket.org/boaf/posner.git my-sweetass-site`
 3. `cd my-sweetass-site`
-    a.
-OPTIONAL: Modify `devhost` at the top of `Vagrantfile` for custom hostname
+    * (OPTIONAL) Modify `devhost` at the top of `Vagrantfile` for custom hostname
 4. `vagrant up`
 5. Add `10.10.10.10 dev.local` to your `/etc/hosts` file (location may vary)
 6. Visit `http://dev.local/` (or your custom `devhost`, if specified) in yo browser.

 ## When you're finished for the day